CNCF TAG Contributor Strategy Charter

 Meetings and Decisions

-Most SIG work will be carried out without requiring any kind of regular meeting or vote.
-The SIG will have a regular meeting, bi-weekly, at which the membership may vote on the following items as the come up:
+Most TAG work will be carried out without requiring any kind of regular meeting or vote.
+The TAG will have a regular meeting, bi-weekly, at which the membership may vote on the following items as the come up:

 - Addition of new members or removal of inactive ones